axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/radio/README.md

 The Boolean `nogap` attribute, when true, suppresses the horizontal gap between this radio button and its left neighbour in conjunction with an enclosing &lt;axa-fieldset horizontal&gt;.

 It is intended for two-radio-button choices.

+### noAutoWidth

+The Boolean `noAutoWidth` attribute, when true, suppresses the auto-width calculation for `button`-type radio buttons.

 ### icon